-In our office, we can replace old, broken down metal fillings or missing teeth that detract from your smile using ceramic, composite or fiber reinforced composites.
+In our office, we can replace old, broken down metal fillings, decayed/diseased teeth, or broken teeth that detract from your smile using ceramic, composite or fiber reinforced composites.

 In the past, teeth were most commonly repaired with amalgam (silver) fillings or gold restorations.
 Thanks to advances in modern dental materials and techniques, teeth can be restored with a more aesthetic and natural appearance.
 There are different types of cosmetic fillings currently available.
 The type used will depend on the location of the tooth and the amount of tooth structure that needs to be repaired.

-In order to bond a filling material to your tooth it is first necessary to remove decay, prepare the tooth and then to condition the enamel and dentin.
+In order to bond a filling material to your tooth, it is first necessary to remove any decay, prepare the tooth, and then condition the enamel and dentin.
 Once conditioned, a thin resin is applied which bonds to the etched surface.
 The bond strength of these fillings is incredible.
-Today we can bond plastics and even amalgam (silver fillings) to your teeth.
+Today we can bond plastics and even amalgam (silver) fillings to your teeth.
 Bonding increases the strength of these restorations far beyond those of only a short time ago.

 After placement, composites are hardened by shining an intense light on them for a specified period of time, usually around 40 seconds.
 Since we tend to look at this light all the time (many times a day) it is necessary for us to protect our eyes from it with an orange shield.
-It is not necessary for us to protect your eyes since you look at this light only once in a while.
-However, it is probably a good idea for you not to look directly into the light anyway.
-An ounce of prevention, is indeed, worth a pound of cure!
+It is not necessary for us to protect your eyes since you do not look directly at this light.

 We are constantly asked the same question, When can I eat?".
 Well, after placement, as long as you brought your own food and you are willing to share, you may chew right away.
 These fillings are instantly hardened by the light.
 Your teeth may experience some degree of temperature sensitivity for a few days to a week.
 If it does not disappear within that period of time, contact your dentist.